-For the comparison, we’re going to stick to Allbirds’ “Mizzle” line of shoes as those are water-resistant and most comparable to the Vessi line.
+For the comparison, we’ll stick to Allbirds’ “Mizzle” line of shoes as those are water-resistant and most comparable to the Vessi line.

-That being said we’re big fans of Allbirds and have been wearing and traveling in their shoes for the last four years.
+That said, we’re big fans of Allbirds and have been wearing and traveling in their shoes for the last four years.

 Vessi is the latest trendsetting shoe brand based in Vancouver.
 Mikaella Go, Tony Yu, and Andy Wang set out to make the perfect shoe for their local climate that’s well known for its wet weather.
 The result is a minimalist shoe that is fully waterproof.